Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Eye pathology – a severe form of sluggish posterior uveitis in the active stage, sympathetic ophthalmopathy, optic neuritis.

-• Pathology of the heart - pericarditis.
+• Heart pathology – pericarditis.

 Prednisolone tablets are also used to prevent tissue rejection after organ transplantation in transplantology.